 Our planet faces major threats from weapons of mass destruction (WMD).
 The growing threat of global terrorism has only heightened the need for disarmament and non-proliferation.

 Whereas chemical and biological weapons have been banned, nuclear weapons continue to be produced and stockpiled.
-A nuclear incident with devastating consequences on people and planet is therefore a very real risk.
+A nuclear incident with devastating consequences on people and the planet is therefore a very real risk.
 In recent years, there has been a political momentum for achieving a nuclear-weapons-free world.
 We are at a turning point.
 Further proliferation and potential disaster are simply not acceptable.
 It is crucial to honour people’s wishes and ensure sustainable security for future generations.

 We encourage, train and support parliaments and MPs in their important responsibility to act.
 Some have already taken practical steps, such as establishing nuclear-free zones, curbing military spending and reducing nuclear forces.